fadynabil2021/German-RAG-App/README.md

 ## Executive Summary (Still under construction)

-I have successfully transformed the `mini-rag` academic codebase into a **production-grade SaaS architecture** for German language learning.
-The implementation addresses all critical issues identified in the technical audit and establishes a solid foundation for scaling.
+I'm working to build a **production-grade SaaS architecture** for German language learning.
+The implementation establishes a solid foundation for scaling.
+Special Thank for Engineer: Abu Bakr Soliman, MSc, for guiding me through the entire pipeline.

 ---

 ## What Was Built